Clang Tutorial: The AST Matcher

 DeclarationMatcher Matcher = functionDecl(hasAnyParameter(...));

-To matcher a parameter, we can use hasParameter(N, ParamMatcher)
+To matcher a parameter, we can use hasParameter(N, ParamMatcher), which will match

 the N'th of parameter with given parameter matcher.
 Here we will need to match any